mzazon/awesome-cloud-projects/gcp/code-quality-automation-source-repositories-artifact-registry/code-quality-automation-source-repositories-artifact-registry.md

 8. **Commit Code and Trigger Quality Pipeline**:

-   This step demonstrates the complete intelligent quality automation workflow by committing code to trigger automated quality validation, security scanning, and artifact creation with comprehensive quality reporting and feedback mechanisms.
+   This step demonstrates the complete automated quality workflow by committing code to trigger automated quality validation, security scanning, and artifact creation with comprehensive quality reporting and feedback mechanisms.

    ```bash
    # Initialize Git repository with quality standards